Aga Khan Palace: Museum

 The Gandhi Museum at Aga Khan Palace is spread over six galleries.
 The galleries exhibit several statues of Gandhi and others.
 There are several displays complete with charts and diagrams depicting the history of the Quit India Movement.

 Complex

 The complex covers an area of 19 acre, out of which 7 acre is the built up area.
 The palace is also the headquarters of the Gandhi National Memorial Society.
-It also hosts a shop that deals in khaadi and other hand loomed textiles.
+It also hosts a shop that deals in khadi and other hand loomed textiles.
 There is also a canteen.
 The complex also houses the samadhis of Kasturba Gandhi and Mahadev Desai.
 The marble samadhis contain the shes of both and are octagonal in structure.
 In 1992 a portion of Mahatma Gandhi's ashes were shifted in the complex and a similar (not replica) samadhi built.
 The three samadhis are enclosed in a walled complex with marble flooring and surrounded by a low wall.